 Typhoid conjugate vaccines

 New typhoid Vi conjugate vaccines (TCVs) have great potential to address the limitations of the existing vaccines.
 TCVs strengthen the immunogenic properties of the ViCPS vaccine and have been found to elicit strong, long-lived immune responses in both infants and children.
 These vaccines are of particular interest to the global health community because, unlike the existing vaccines, they could be delivered to children younger than two years as part of routine childhood immunization programs.
 In November 2017, Gavi announced a US$85 million funding window to support the introduction of typhoid conjugate vaccines in developing countries in 2019 and 2020.

 Another advanced TCV candidate is called PedaTyph™, which is manufactured by Bio-Med and is licensed in India for children three months of age and older.
-Efficacy trials of PedTyph have found more than 90 percent efficacy against typhoid.
+Efficacy trials of PedaTyph have found more than 90 percent efficacy against typhoid.
 However, it has not been submitted for WHO prequalification.
 Nine other TCV candidates are in various stages of development.

 World Health Organization recommendations